brokenhandsio/swift-cbor/README.md

   ±2⁶⁴ integer range.
 - **Deterministic encoding.** Shortest-form integers and canonically ordered map keys (RFC 8949 §4.2) by default.
+- **Fast and lean.** Benchmarked against other Swift CBOR libraries, with fewer allocations and lower instruction counts across decode and encode.
 - **Two ways to use it.** Work with the `CBOR` value model directly, or bridge any `Codable` type through `CBOREncoder` / `CBORDecoder`.
 - **Optional Foundation.** Foundation is only used to bridge `Data`; it lives behind